Introduction

 Approximate Examples

 The previous example was especially convenient because the number of samples was exactly equal to the group order: \[M=q.\] In the quantum algorithm \(M\) is usually a power of two.
 If \(M\ne q\), but \(M\) is close to \(q\), then the coordinates of the Fourier maxima give approximations to the same relation.
-This is the situation used in Shor’s discrete logarithm algorithm (Proos and Zalka 2003).
+This is the cyclic-group situation used in Shor’s discrete logarithm algorithm (Shor 1994); the elliptic-curve version uses the same idea with the group of curve points and is analyzed in (Proos and Zalka 2003).

 Example.